unChaz/sci-fi-5e/srd/monsters/monsters.md

 The number of experience points (XP) a monster is worth is based on its challenge rating.
 Typically, XP is awarded for defeating the monster, although the GM may also award XP for neutralizing the threat posed by the monster in some other manner.

-Unless something tells you otherwise, a monster summoned by a spell or other tek ability is worth the XP noted in its stat block.
+Unless something tells you otherwise, a monster summoned by a tek skill or other tek ability is worth the XP noted in its stat block.

 **Experience Points by Challenge Rating (table)**